-South Africa has double taxation agreements with nearly 80 countries including the Netherlands, Canada, India, Indonesia, Iran, Italy, Japan, Kenya, Malawi, the Peoples Republic of China, Singapore, Taiwan, Tunisia, Uganda, Zambia, Ireland, Pakistan, Russia, Sweden, Norway, United Kingdom, Germany, USA, Korea, Israel, France, Lesotho, Botswana, Mauritius, Namibia, and Zimbabwe.
-There are also thirteen tax information and exchange agreements in force, with more to follow, especially with low-tax or no-tax jurisdictions.
-South Africa is also a signatory to the Multilateral Convention on Mutual Assistance on Tax Matters and FATCA.
+South Africa has double taxation agreements with more nearly 80 countries including the Netherlands, Canada, India, Indonesia, Iran, Italy, Japan, Kenya, Malawi, the Peoples Republic of China, Singapore, Taiwan, Tunisia, Uganda, Zambia, Ireland, Pakistan, Russia, Sweden, Norway, United Kingdom, Germany, USA, Korea, Israel, France, Lesotho, Botswana, Mauritius, Namibia, and Zimbabwe.
+There are also nineteen tax information and exchange agreements in force, with possibly more to follow, especially with low-tax or no-tax jurisdictions.
+South Africa is also a signatory to the Multilateral Convention on Mutual Assistance on Tax Matters and FATCA as well as to the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (the so-called Multilateral Instrument or MLI).